inclement/inclem.net/content/01032019-lazybadukrelease.rst

 A few days ago I released `Lazy Baduk
 <https://github.com/inclement/LazyBaduk>`__, a Leela Zero analysis
-tool for Android (although it also runs on the desktop).
+tool for Android.
 You can download it `from Google Play
 <https://play.google.com/store/apps/details?id=net.inclem.lazybaduk>`__,
 or directly from the Github release (see below).